Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 Building Customer Engagement Through Q&A and Reviews

 - Use Keywords Naturally: Incorporate relevant keywords in your answers, but keep the language conversational and helpful.
+This provides additional keyword signals to Google.

 Similarly, the review section offers engagement opportunities beyond simply responding to feedback:

 - Create Review-Generating Experiences: Identify moments in your customer journey that exceed expectations and use these as opportunities to request reviews.
+The best time to ask is immediately after a positive interaction.

 - Address Mentioned Issues: When multiple reviews mention the same concern, address it publicly in a post.
 For example: “We’ve heard your feedback about our wait times, and we’re excited to announce we’ve added two new staff members to serve you better!”